spryker/spryker-docs/docs/scos/dev/keeping-a-project-upgradable/upgradability-guidelines/single-plugin-argument.md

 ## Problem description

-Inside of dependency provider you can register the plugin directly in the method or through another wrap method, with and without constructor arguments.
+Inside of the dependency provider you can register the plugin directly in the method or through another wrap method, with and without constructor arguments.
 But not all possible expressions and variable types can be used as constructor arguments.
 Supported argument types:
  - int